-- Each patient should be assessed and managed on their own merit, taking into account their best interests, professional judgement, local UDC arrangements and the prioritisation of the most urgent care needs. - Based on risk assessment and triage outcomes, use clinical judgement to determine whether care should continue remotely or face-to-face. - For remote care: - Provide advice, analgesia or antimicrobials where appropriate in line with prescribing guidelines (AAA) - Further information on remote prescribing protocol can be found at Appendix 5. - The Faculty of General Dental Practice (UK) has provided updated information and guidance on remote prescribing and advice during the COVID-19 pandemic - see here. - The GDC has set out guidance for remote consultations and prescribing here. - The dental antimicrobial stewardship toolkit is here - SDCEP guidance on drugs for the management of dental problems during the COVID-19 pandemic is here.
+- Each patient should be assessed and managed on their own merit, taking into account their best interests, professional judgement, local UDC arrangements and the prioritisation of the most urgent care needs. - When care planning, shared decision making is important to weigh up the benefits of dental treatment against exposure risk, and plan care in the patient's best interests.
+This is of particular importance to clinically extremely vulnerable patients at the highest risk from COVID-19. - Based on risk assessment and triage outcomes, use clinical judgement and shared decision making to determine whether care should continue remotely or face-to-face. - For remote care: - Provide advice, analgesia or antimicrobials where appropriate in line with prescribing guidelines (AAA) - Further information on remote prescribing protocol can be found at Appendix 5. - The Faculty of General Dental Practice (UK) has provided updated information and guidance on remote prescribing and advice during the COVID-19 pandemic - see here. - The GDC has set out guidance for remote consultations and prescribing here. - The dental antimicrobial stewardship toolkit is here - SDCEP guidance on drugs for the management of dental problems during the COVID-19 pandemic is here. - A joint letter from PHE, RCS England, FGDP (UK) and the BDA on prescribing antibiotics for urgent dental care during sustained transmission of COVID-19 is here. - Following initial concerns around the use of ibuprofen in the context of COVID-19, the government has published advice here.
+An expert working group has concluded there is currently insufficient evidence to establish a link between use of ibuprofen and susceptibility to contracting COVID-19 or the worsening of its symptoms. - Where face-to-face clinical assessment and/or treatment is required, arrange care at an appropriate dental service/care setting in line with patient group and care requirements. - Dental services should familiarise themselves with any local referral arrangements to support this (e.g. referrals to UDC provider site for patients with possible/confirmed COVID-19). - Dental services should take into consideration social distancing and physical and temporal separation requirements for all patient groups (including measures detailed in section 3.2.1.1) which may impact appointment planning.

-- A joint letter from PHE, RCS England, FGDP (UK) and the BDA on prescribing antibiotics for urgent dental care during sustained transmission of COVID-19 is here. - Following initial concerns around the use of ibuprofen in the context of COVID-19, the government has published advice here.
-An expert working group has concluded there is currently insufficient evidence to establish a link between use of ibuprofen and susceptibility to contracting COVID-19 or the worsening of its symptoms. - Where face-to-face clinical assessment and/or treatment is required, arrange care at an appropriate dental service/care setting in line with patient group and care requirements. - Dental services should familiarise themselves with any local referral arrangements to support this (eg referrals to UDC provider site in the scenario where dental practice cannot accept a patient for care or referrals to domiciliary care providers who may be able to support shielded patients in line with local arrangements). - Dental services should take into consideration social distancing and physical and temporal separation requirements for all patient groups (including measures detailed in section 3.2.1.1) which may impact appointment planning. - For any remote care provided, or face-to-face care arranged, where applicable manage shielded patients and patients at increased risk in line with local approaches and arrangements for these groups (see Appendix 1). - Shielded patients should have a named lead care co-ordinator in primary or secondary care, to support care planning (further information here).
-Where necessary dental teams should contact the patient's care co-ordinator, GP or medical specialist to plan care for this group. - Clinical records should be kept for remote patient consultation. - The Compass e-triage data collection tool should be completed for telephone triage activity.
-Further advice is available on the NHS BSA website via the following links: - Compass login here - Guidance here - FP17 forms should not be submitted for telephone triage, as per advice given on 15 April 2020 - Patient charges do not apply for telephone triage or remote consultation alone.
+- For clinically vulnerable and clinically extremely vulnerable patients for any remote care provided, or face-to-face care arranged - manage in line with approaches set out in Appendix 1. - Clinical records should be kept for remote patient consultation. - The Compass e-triage data collection tool should be completed for telephone triage activity.
+Further advice is available on the NHS BSA website via the following links: - o Compass login here - o Guidance here - FP17 forms should not be submitted for telephone triage, as per advice given on 15 April 2020 - Patient charges do not apply for telephone triage or remote consultation alone.
 Normal charging regimes only apply for face-to-face care.